-(2) Real estate installment sales contracts;

-- (3) Affidavits of identity or nonidentity; - (4) Affidavits of payment of spousal or child support; or

-(5) Any other documents necessary to correct title problems or deficiencies.
+- (2) Real estate installment sales contracts; - (3) Affidavits of identity or nonidentity; - (4) Affidavits of payment of spousal or child support; or - (5) Any other documents necessary to correct title problems or deficiencies.

-193E-13.3(543B) Salesperson shall not handle closing.
+193E-13.3 (543B) Salesperson shall not handle closing.
 A salesperson shall not handle the closing of any real estate transaction except under the direct supervision or with the consent of the employing broker.

-193E-13.4(543B) Consent to return earnest money not required.
+193E-13.4 (543B) Consent to return earnest money not required.
 When an offer to purchase is withdrawn or the acceptance is revoked without liability pursuant to Iowa Code chapter 558A, any earnest money deposit shall be promptly returned to the buyer without delay.
 The seller's consent and agreement to release the funds is not required.
 A copy of the written revocation or withdrawal shall be retained with the trust account supporting documents.

-193E-13.5(543B) File record keeping.
+193E-13.5 (543B) File record keeping.
 Every broker shall retain for a period of at least five years true copies of all business books; accounts, including voided checks; records; contracts; closing statements; disclosures; signed documents; the listing; any offers to purchase; and all correspondence relating to each real estate transaction that the broker has handled and each property managed.
-The records shall be made available for reproduction and inspection by the Real Estate Commission, staff, and Real Estate Commission-authorized representatives at all times during usual business hours at the broker's regular place of business.
-If the brokerage closes, the records shall be made available for reproduction and inspection by the Real Estate Commission, staff, and Real Estate Commission-authorized representatives upon request.
+The records shall be made available for reproduction and inspection by the commission, staff, and commission-authorized representatives at all times during usual business hours at the broker's regular place of business.
+If the brokerage closes, the records shall be made available for reproduction and inspection by the commission, staff, and commission-authorized representatives upon request.